 - Muscle relaxers

-- Other medications or drugs that increase serotonin levels, including SSRIs, SNRIs, ADHD medication, and recreational drugs like MDMA
+- Other medications or drugs that increase serotonin levels, including SSRIs, SNRIs, ADHD treatments, and recreational drugs like MDMA

 How Much Does Tofranil Cost?